 This modification can be extended to three-dimensional meshes.
-In these cases, the influence domain is composed by the set of tetrahedrons obtained by joining all nodes connected to node $P_i$ via the elements sides.
-The expression of the distortion metric (3) is still valid, being h the height of the tetrahedron and $\bar{h}$ the mean height in the influence domain (see Reference [1] for details).
-The idea is now to use the height each tetrahedron would have if it were rectangle and 'isosceles' on $P_i$ (see Figure 4).
-It is straightforward to see that this height can be expressed in terms of the area of the opposite side, A, as $h = \sqrt{(2A)/(3\sqrt{3})}$ .
+In these cases, the influence domain is composed by the set of tetrahedrons obtained by joining all nodes connected to node P_i via the elements sides.
+The expression of the distortion metric (3) is still valid, being h the height of the tetrahedron and \bar{h} the mean height in the influence domain (see1 for details).
+The idea is now to use the height each tetrahedron would have if it were rectangle and 'isosceles' on P_i (see figure 4).
+It is straightforward to see that this height can be expressed in terms of the area of the opposite side, A, as $h = \sqrt{(2A)/(3\sqrt{3})}$.